-Sign ups to join the 2018 - 2019 Forensics Team and/or the Student Congress Debate Team are now being held.
+Sign ups to join the 2019 - 2020 Forensics Team and the Student Congress Debate Team have ended.
+Students must sign up to be members of both teams.
 Congratulations to all students who are now Speech and Debate Team members.
-Any other student that wants to join should see me!
+Students that still want to join must see the coach asap.

 Overall Forensics News: